 In The Line of Fire

-When the National Park Service (NPS) asked Wildflower Center staff to evaluate vegetation inhabiting Padre Island National Seashore, little did they know of the extreme challenges this survey would entail.
+WHEN THE NATIONAL PARK SERVICE ASKED WILDFLOWER CENTER STAFF to evaluate vegetation inhabiting Padre Island National Seashore, little did they know of the extreme challenges this survey would entail.

-Plant identification experts from the Center spent much of their week roughing it in a crowded 5th wheel camper with survey leader Arnie Peterson, the Vegetation Mapping Coordinator for NPS’ Gulf Coast Network of parks.
+Plant identification experts from the Center spent much of their week roughing it in a crowded fifth-wheel camper with survey leader Arnie Peterson, the Vegetation Mapping Coordinator for NPS’ Gulf Coast Network of parks.
 Senior Botanist Damon Waitt and two other staff did so to help conduct the most extensive sampling of park vegetation in recent decades – despite 90-plus degree temperatures and swarming mosquitoes.

 In addition to the cozy living arrangements while surveying plants along 62 miles of the island, the team and NPS park staff that assisted daily faced challenges such as a wildfire burning on nearly 13,000 acres.
 Wildfires are a natural part of maintaining habitat on the once barren island, but the fire started by a lightning strike was an unexpected “companion” for three days.